kageru/pyshare/README.md

 ```
 $ pip install pysftp
 ```
-`escrotum` which should be available in your favorite package manager (or pre-installed, depending on your distribution and desktop environment).
+`escrotum` and `notify-send` which should be available in your favorite package manager (or pre-installed, depending on your distribution and desktop environment).

 ### Usage